Sohum09/Code-for-storms/README.md

 14. ATCFReader.py - A test python script that reads the ATCF Sector File and displays the latest updated values in the ATCF Format.
 I may expand on this later.
 15. BestTrackReader.py - A python script where you input the ATCF id of the storm and it checks the NOAA SSD Archives for the official Best Track and returns the necessary information.
 Do note that these tracks may be hosted temporarily on the website.
 16. BestTrackPlot.py - A python script that on inputting the ATCF id of the storm it plots the Best Track using cartopy and matplotlib.pyplot packages from the NOAA SSD Best Track Archives.
 Note that IDL crossover storms are not supported.
-17. TestingIBTRACS.py - This script plots the Best Track using cartopy and matplotlib.pyplot packages from the IBTRACS dataset.
-Be aware that IDL crossover storms are not yet supported.
+17. IBTRACS_BT_READER_NO_IDL.py - This script plots the Best Track using cartopy and matplotlib.pyplot packages from the IBTRACS dataset.
+This does not support IDL storms and can be used for cases where storms cross the prime meridian in the North Atlantic Ocean.
+18. IBTRACS_BT_READER_IDL.py - The much awaited fix which does the same as the previous entry but now also supports IDL crossover storms.